Program Description: Summer Bridge Program

-- Live in the residence hall and assist with the daily implementation of the Success Institute I.
+- Live in the residence hall and assist with the daily implementation of the Promise Scholars Summer Bridge Program.

 - Build meaningful relationships with residents and invested stakeholders in the Promise Scholars community.

-- Create and implement programs that support leadership, diversity of ideas, and inclusivity among community members and positive residence hall culture.
+- Create and implement programs that support leadership, diversity of ideas, and inclusively among community members and positive residence hall culture.

-- Supervise and advise incoming college freshmen to support their transition from high school to college level expectations throughout Success Institute program.
+- Supervise and advise incoming college freshmen to support their transition from high school to college level expectations throughout Promise Scholars Summer Bridge Program.

 - Lead weekly group discussions on norms, expectations, and community responsibilities both in the residence halls in and courses, seminars, and workshops.